GREATDANELADY.COM

 - genetic considerations

-I would like to list some other elements, seldom considered, that need to be addressed as potential factors in the cause of these diseases:
+These are critical elements rarely considered by our veterinarian community that need to be addressed as potential factors in the cause of these bloat.

 - Toxic Gut Syndrome and Leaky Gut Syndrome